 - Motor Oil Recycling Information

-- Household Battery Recycling locations
+- Household Battery Recycling Locations

-- Compact Fluorescent Light Recycling locations
+- Compact Fluorescent Light Recycling Locations

-- Safe Medication Disposal locations
+- Safe Medication Disposal Locations

-Electronics Collection: Recology Sonoma Marin collects electronics for recycling, through our bulky item pickup program.
+Electronics Collection: Recology Sonoma Marin collects electronics for recycling, through our residential bulky item pickup program.
 Please contact customer service to set up an appointment, and find out more about how to properly prepare your materials.
 Sonoma County transfer stations also accept household electronics for recycling, and Goodwill will accept electronics, (working or not).
-Please visit www.ZeroWasteSonoma.gov for additional recycling options, and community drop-off events.
+Please visit ZeroWasteSonoma.gov for additional recycling options and community drop-off events.

 Motor Oil: Recology offers curbside pickup of motor oil and filters.
 Call our customer service team to request an oil kit (a container and sealable filter bag).
-When filled, call customer service to request a pick up, and place oil and filters at the curb next (NOT IN) to your recycling cart for pickup.
+When filled, call customer service to request a pickup, and place oil and filters at the curb next (NOT IN) to your recycling cart for pickup.
 There are also many locations in Sonoma County that will accept motor oil and filters.

 Visit Zero Waste Marin for household hazardous waste disposal information.

 Toxics: The Novato Sanitary District operates a drop-off facility for household hazardous waste.
-Located at the Novato Recycling Center, 7576 Redwood Blvd., the facility is open on the first and third consecutive Sunday and Monday of each month from 8:30am-1:30pm.
-For more information, please call (415) 892-7344 or visit http://www.novatosan.com
+Located behind the Novato Recycling Center, 7576 Redwood Blvd., the facility is open by appointment only on the first and third consecutive Sundays and Mondays of each month.
+For more information or to make an appointment please call 415.892.7344 or visit: NovatoSan.com

-Motor Oil: The Novato Recycling Center at 7576 Redwood Blvd. will accept used motor oil and filters for recycling during normal business hours: Tuesday-Sunday 10-4.
+Motor Oil: The HHW Facility at 7576 Redwood Blvd. will accept used motor oil and filters by appointment for recycling.
 There are also many locations in Marin County that will accept motor oil for recycling.
-Most locations also take filters.
+Many locations also take oil filters.
 Search to find the location nearest you.

-Sharps and Medications: Safe Medication & Sharps Disposal locations
+Sharps and Medications: Safe Medication & Sharps Disposal Locations